cassidyjames/cassidyjames.github.io/_posts/2023-03-16-accent-colors.md

 [Pop!_OS]

+[Manjaro]

+Okay, perhaps that was too easy with the wallpapers, Shell extensions, etc… but that is kind of the point!
+We would love to see distributions using these sort of well-defined preferences for their differentiation while not resorting to the nuclear option of changing the entire system stylesheet out from under third-party apps.
+Using the accent color instead helps ensure apps can feel more at home across distributions right out of the box while also being predictable for the app developers.

 ### Open Questions

+That just about wraps this up, but just for completeness-sake, we wanted to let you know that we do have some remaining questions that will need to be solved.

-GNOME Shell: uses its own toolkit, so this work would need to be implemented there as well; would require implementing either CSS variables or mix and alpha functions that work at runtime (not just compile-time).
+First, the ~elephant~ _increasingly svelte puma_ in the room, GNOME Shell: Shell uses its own toolkit, st, rather than GTK.
+This work that's going into Libadwaita would thus need to be implemented in st as well.
+This would likely require implementing either CSS variables or mix and alpha functions that work at runtime—not just compile-time.

+GNOME currently has (very nice!) blue folder icons, visible in GNOME Files and the file picker.
+With a user-selected accent color, would we _want_ those to follow along?
+Does that create a lot more work for maintaining the icon set?
+Is it fine if the folders are always GNOME-blue, regardless of the accent color?
+This is something we need to think about and discuss with the design team and icon maintainers.

+---

+## Thanks for Reading!

+I know that was a _monster_ of a blog post, so props for getting through it to the end.
+We hope this proposal makes sense and serves as a kicking-off point for a long-awaited way for users to make their desktop their own, distributions to differentiate themselves in well-defined ways, and app developers to not be overwhelmed with the implementation. 😅️ For future related posts, be sure to follow [my blog](https://cassidyjames.com/blog), [Alex's blog](https://blogs.gnome.org/alexm/), and [Chris' blog](https://blogs.gnome.org/christopherdavis/)—or just subscribe to [GNOME Planet](https://planet.gnome.org/) to get it all!